gaehlerm/SoftwareEngineering/README.md

 ```

 It is claimed that writing getters and setters has the following advantages [https://www.w3schools.com/java/java_encapsulation.asp]:
-- Better control of class attributes and methods: I don't know what this means exactly.
+- Better control of class attributes and methods: I don't fully understand what this means
 - Class attributes can be made read-only (if you only use the get method), or write-only (if you only use the set method): If you want to make a variable read-only, you can make it constant instead.
 This prevents changing the variable as well.
-Having write only variables is very odd.
+It is very odd to have only variables written.
-- Flexibility, the programmer can change one part of the code without affecting other parts: Now this is just wrong as I'll show below.
+- Flexibility, the programmer can change one part of the code without affecting other parts: This statement is incorrect, as demonstrated below.
-- Increased security of data: Well I don't know what they mean exactly with this point.
+- Increased security of data: I am not sure what this point exactly means.
 One advantage is that you can track a variable with the debugger [section ?].
-In fact, this is the only advantage I see for writing getters and setters.
+In fact, this is the only advantage I see of writing getters and setters.
 But having to do this is a clear indication that your code is bad.

 Let's look at decoupling.
-You want to rename `_size` into `_volume`.
-It’s easy to do, there are only 2 places where `_size` is used.
-Replace them with `_volume` and you’re done.
+You want to rename `_size` to `_volume`.
+It's easy to do; there are only two places where `_size` is used.
+Replace them with `_volume` and you're done.

 ```Py
 class Bottle